Techtonica/curriculum/meta/volunteer-reviewers.md

 ### Steps

-1. You get a notification a task has been assigned (typically a batch of ~6 Pull Requests)
+1. You get a notification a task has been assigned (typically a batch of ~4 Pull Requests)
+1. Review the assignment complexity and see if your schedule permits finishing it by the due date
+1. If so, reply on the card that you can do it (or that you won't be able to this time -- no hard feelings!)
 1. Move the card to in-progress and review them
+1. If the item is a Pull Request, review using GitHub's commenting UI
+  1. If it's not a PR, you can add your comments to Trelllo and the SEAM will handle sending them to the code author
+1. Add a high-level 👍👎 for each assignment so the SEAM can see at a glance if there are any issues to address
 1. Move the card to done!
 1. You are off the hook until a new task is assigned to you (round robin)

-## Assignment

-When the participants turn in their work, I will assign folks and ping them on Slack.
-Typically it will be a link to the assignment and a batch of pull requests, usually around 6.
-You shouldn't spend more than 90 minutes on them.
-If it's taking you longer, let me know and I can reduce the batch size.
+1. Thank you!!!

 ### Turnaround Time / Due Dates
 In general, I will put a due date one week out for the ticket.
 If something in your work life or life life comes up and you don't think you'll be able to meet the due date, ping me ASAP on Slack so I can reassign the work.